 Vocational qualifications have long been regarded as the low road of post-16 education compared to the more academic pathway of A levels and university.
 Too often they’re seen as what you do if you’re ‘not clever enough’, rather than being a positive choice.
 The most prominent, BTECs, suffer from this self-fulfilling depiction, but are nevertheless an important route into work and/or higher education for many, especially those from disadvantaged backgrounds.

 We all desperately want vocational qualifications to be regarded as a different and equally valid route, but replacing the tried, tested, popular, but admittedly flawed BTECs with untried, untested, and clearly flawed T-levels is like burning all your clothes because you’ve heard Primark is having a sale next month.
-In the meantime, you’re naked and what’s going to come along is probably not going to be all that great anyway.
+What’s going to come along probably won’t be all that great and, in the meantime, you’re naked.

 T-levels have been designed with the best of intentions, but many issues surrounding them remain far from solved.
 We’ve been here before.
 BTECs, vocational A levels, GNVQs, National Diplomas, and so on and so on – these were all valiant initiatives that didn’t live up to the high hopes when tested by realities.
 Finding a gold standard for vocational qualifications is a path strewn with bodies.
 It’s not as if A-levels are a robust gold standard for academic qualifications, so it’s not surprising how much harder it is for a field with an even more battle-worn past.

 For me, the iceberg right in the path of T-levels, whose existence DfE seems reluctant even to acknowledge, is that there just won’t be enough employers willing to provide the necessary 45 days of work experience – even if the government were willing and able to throw money at the issue.